 4. Possess a high school graduation diploma or a GED;

 5. Take the ACT COMPASS placement test (given in the GSCC Testing Center) and achieve a score on it of 62 or higher on the English portion and of 76 or higher on the reading portion (If your scores are below those specified, you will be required to complete, prior to starting the program, one or more developmental courses in the area or areas of deficiency.)

 NOTICE: Admission to Gadsden State Community College does not guarantee admission to the Realtime Reporting Program.

 1. Complete the application procedure for admission to GSCC;

 2. Complete and submit the Realtime Reporting application form to the Realtime Reporting Department;

 3. Submit official transcripts of all high school and college work both to the Office of Admissions and to the Realtime Reporting Department; Click Here for Transcript Request Form PDF

 4. Submit a résumé of work experience, activities, and honors to the Realtime Reporting Department, if any;

 5. Complete the ACT COMPASS placement test in the GSCC Testing Center and have the results sent to the Realtime Reporting Department; and

-6. Complete the above requirements no later than the last Friday before July 31.
+6. Complete the above requirements no later than July 1.